ZimengXiong/osx-square-window-corners/README.md

    ![alt text](ThemeEngineSidebar.png)

-5. Edit all but "Normal Small Active", "Normal Small Inactive", "Regular Active" so that the viewbox is filled with that color instead of having a corner radius, you can do this with a variety of photo edit tools, like PREVIEW, [Gimp](https://www.gimp.org/), Photoshop, Figma, etc, etc.
+5. Edit all so that the viewbox is filled with that color instead of having a corner radius, you can do this with a variety of photo edit tools, like PREVIEW, [Gimp](https://www.gimp.org/), Photoshop, Figma, etc, etc.
 6. Drag and drop the edited images into the boxes.
 7. Save as in ThemeEngine (⌘⇧S) as "Aqua.car" in your Root directory